Whitelaw Road Reconstruction

 Currently, surface water runs across Whitelaw at the intersection with Paisley resulting in a sheet of ice covering the full road surface in the winter.
 This is a result of the grading and removal of the roadside ditch when the Paisley road hill was cut down.
 Have elevations/slopes, and/or drainage infrastructure of the upgraded road been adjusted to address this issue?

-LJ asked over 1 year ago
+LJ asked about 2 years ago

 Changes have not been made at this point to address this concern.
 Previously this had not been identified so it will be forwarded to Operations to take extra care in this area during snow management over the winter.
 The new design of the roadway will improve the stormwater management along Whitelaw Road by providing a low point several meters south of the intersection and increase the amount of water captured by our storm system, which when combined with winter maintenance should be sufficient to mitigate this freezing concern.
 If the ice issues persist please feel free to reach out to our Operations department (operations@guelph.ca) at this email address to report any hazardous conditions and they will be addressed.